rednafi/stress-test-locust/README.md

 The load test modules reside in the **`locustfiles`** directory.
 Test modules import and use the functions in the `setup.py` file before executing each test.

-In the `locustfiles` folder, currently, there are only two load test modules:
-`bdt_convert.py` and `rs_convert.py`.
+In the `locustfiles` folder, currently, there are only two load test modules— `bdt_convert.py` and `rs_convert.py`.
 You can name your test modules whatever you want as long as the load testing classes and functions reside here.